This article is evidence-based, verified by Dr. Ahmed Zayed.

 Research agrees with this line of thought, too.

-According to a 2010 literature reviewOpens in a new tab. that sought to investigate the importance of nonverbal communication in psychotherapy, 60 to 65% of interpersonal communication happens nonverbally.
+According to a 2010 literature review that sought to investigate the importance of nonverbal communication in psychotherapy, 60 to 65% of interpersonal communication happens nonverbally.
 You can say a lot with your body without even opening your mouth, and sometimes it can be the only thing you say when uncomfortable thoughts or situations are involved.

 As such, it’s essential that your therapist picks up on nonverbal cues in each session.
 Through these, they may detect inconsistencies between what your mouth and body are saying, which is critical to unearthing what you feel and think.
 Nonverbal cues help paint a complete picture of your emotional state, which your therapist can then use to devise an appropriate approach to treatment.